Scarzard/StormHowlers/README.md

 ### Code Features
 Some special features included in the code are:

-- Entity IA: each entity manages his own depending his state and needs.
+- Entity AI: each entity manages his own depending his state and needs.

 - Animations Loaded from Tiled: loaded animations from xml document save from Tiled.

-- Construction system: collissions and previews to build inside your zone.
+- Construction system: collisions and previews to build inside your zone.

 - Entity Update Area: enemies update depending on the Zone they are, and the mode the player selects.